comick-dev/feedbacks/CONTRIBUTING.md

 * Avoid creating duplicate issues just to draw attention to an existing request.
 Add a comment or reaction instead.
 * Issues may be closed, merged, or redirected when appropriate.

+## How to avoid making duplicates issues

+To help you avoid it we made two things:
+- created Label: Add Scraping, Admin tool, Custom list, UI, Search/Filter (there are also other labels but those are the most helpfull)
+- But when issue doesn't fall under any of those it gets added Igor72947 as assignee (will change it into Label when I think of good name for it, tag me on discord if you have idea igor2029)

+To use them you need:
+1. Click Search bar
+2. Press space
+3. choose option that you want to Filter by
+4. You can Filter more that one thing but to do that you need to press space again

 ### Thank you!

 Thanks for taking the time to read these guidelines and help make Comick better.
 Your feedback and suggestions are appreciated!